ddiproietto/nontetris/README.md

 You can access localhost:8888 with your browser and play nontetris.

 *Optional: you can minify all the JS in a single file with ./minimizejs.sh .
-You should edit the script to point to the google closure compiler(https://developers.google.com/closure/compiler/).
+You should edit the script to point to the google [closure compiler](https://developers.google.com/closure/compiler/).
 The script puts the minified JS in www/nontetris.js.min.
 You may now edit www/index.html to include only the minified script*

 Emscripten
 ----------